mitsuba-renderer/drjit/src/python/docstr.rst

     Generate a uniformly distributed double precision floating point number on the interval :math:`[0, 1)`.

     Two overloads of this function exist: the masked variant does not advance the PRNG state of entries ``i`` where ``mask[i] == False``.

+.. topic:: PCG32_next_float_normal

+    Generate a (standard) normally distributed single precision floating point number.

+    The function analyzes the provided target ``dtype`` and either invokes :py:func:`next_float32_n` or :py:func:`next_float64_n` depending on the
+    requested precision.

+    A mask can be optionally provided.
+Masked entries do not advance the PRNG state.

+.. topic:: PCG32_next_float32_normal

+    Generate a (standard) normally distributed single precision floating point number.

+    Two overloads of this function exist: the masked variant does not advance the PRNG state of entries ``i`` where ``mask[i] == False``.

+.. topic:: PCG32_next_float64_normal

+    Generate a (standard) normally distributed single precision floating point number.

+    Two overloads of this function exist: the masked variant does not advance the PRNG state of entries ``i`` where ``mask[i] == False``.